IceHe/lib/java/cmd/java.md

             - Use this configuration for short periods of time when more information is needed.
         - You can specify values for multiple parameters by separating them with a comma.

--XX:ThreadStackSize=size
-Sets the Java thread stack size (in kilobytes).
-Use of a scaling suffix, such as k, results in the scaling of the kilobytes value so that -XX:ThreadStackSize=1k sets the Java thread stack size to 1024*1024 bytes or 1 megabyte.
-The default value depends on the platform:

-Linux: 1024 KB

-macOS: 1024 KB

-Oracle Solaris: 1024 KB

-Windows: The default value depends on the virtual memory.

-The following examples show how to set the thread stack size to 1 megabyte in different units:

-Copy-XX:ThreadStackSize=1k
--XX:ThreadStackSize=1024
-This option is similar to -Xss.

--XX:-UseBiasedLocking
-Disables the use of biased locking.
-Some applications with significant amounts of uncontended synchronization may attain significant speedups with this flag enabled, but applications with certain patterns of locking may see slowdowns.

-By default, this option is enabled.

--XX:-UseCompressedOops
-Disables the use of compressed pointers.
-By default, this option is enabled, and compressed pointers are used when Java heap sizes are less than 32 GB.
-When this option is enabled, object references are represented as 32-bit offsets instead of 64-bit pointers, which typically increases performance when running the application with Java heap sizes of less than 32 GB.
-This option works only for 64-bit JVMs.

-It’s also possible to use compressed pointers when Java heap sizes are greater than 32 GB.
-See the -XX:ObjectAlignmentInBytes option.

--XX:-UseContainerSupport
-The VM now provides automatic container detection support, which allows the VM to determine the amount of memory and number of processors that are available to a Java process running in docker containers.
-It uses this information to allocate system resources.
-This support is only available on Linux x64 platforms.
-If supported, the default for this flag is true, and container support is enabled by default.
-It can be disabled with -XX:-UseContainerSupport.

-Unified Logging is available to help diagnose issues related to this support.

-Use -Xlog:os+container=trace for maximum logging of container information.
-See Enable Logging with the JVM Unified Logging Framework for a description of using Unified Logging.

-XX:+UseGCLogRotation
-Handles large log files.
-This option must be used with -Xloggc:filename.

--XX:NumberOfGClogFiles=number_of_files
-Handles large log files.
-The number_of_files must be greater than or equal to 1.
-The default is 1.

--XX:GCLogFileSize=number
-Handles large log files.
-The number can be in the form of numberM or numberK.
-The default is set to 512K.

--XX:+UseHugeTLBFS
-Linux only: This option is the equivalent of specifying -XX:+UseLargePages.
-This option is disabled by default.
-This option pre-allocates all large pages up-front, when memory is reserved; consequently the JVM can’t dynamically grow or shrink large pages memory areas.
-See -XX:UseTransparentHugePages if you want this behavior.

-See Large Pages.

--XX:+UseLargePages
-Enables the use of large page memory.
-By default, this option is disabled and large page memory isn’t used.

-See Large Pages.

--XX:+UseMembar
-Enables issuing of membars on thread-state transitions.
-This option is disabled by default on all platforms except ARM servers, where it’s enabled.
-(It’s recommended that you don’t disable this option on ARM servers.)

--XX:+UsePerfData
-Enables the perfdata feature.
-This option is enabled by default to allow JVM monitoring and performance testing.
-Disabling it suppresses the creation of the hsperfdata_userid directories.
-To disable the perfdata feature, specify -XX:-UsePerfData.

--XX:+UseTransparentHugePages
-Linux only: Enables the use of large pages that can dynamically grow or shrink.
-This option is disabled by default.
-You may encounter performance problems with transparent huge pages as the OS moves other pages around to create huge pages; this option is made available for experimentation.

--XX:+AllowUserSignalHandlers
-Enables installation of signal handlers by the application.
-By default, this option is disabled and the application isn’t allowed to install signal handlers.

--XX:VMOptionsFile=filename
-Allows user to specify VM options in a file, for example, java -XX:VMOptionsFile=/var/my_vm_options HelloWorld.
+**`-XX:ThreadStackSize=size`**

+- Sets the Java **thread stack size (in kilobytes).**
+    - Use of a scaling suffix, such as k, results in the scaling of the kilobytes value so that `-XX:ThreadStackSize=1k` sets the Java thread stack size to 1024*1024 bytes or 1 megabyte.
+    - The default value depends on the platform:
+        - Linux: 1024 KB
+        - macOS: 1024 KB
+        - Oracle Solaris: 1024 KB
+        - Windows: The default value depends on the virtual memory.

+**`-XX:-UseBiasedLocking`**

+- Disables the **use of biased locking.**
+    - Some applications with significant amounts of uncontended synchronization may attain significant speedups with this flag enabled, but applications with certain patterns of locking may see slowdowns.
+    - By default, this option is enabled.

+**`-XX:-UseCompressedOops`**

+- Disables the **use of compressed pointers.**
+    - By default, this option is enabled, and compressed pointers are used when Java heap sizes are less than 32 GB.
+    - When this option is enabled, object references are represented as 32-bit offsets instead of 64-bit pointers, which typically increases performance when running the application with Java heap sizes of less than 32 GB.
+    - This option works only for 64-bit JVMs.
+- It’s also possible to use compressed pointers when Java heap sizes are greater than 32 GB.
+    - See the `-XX:ObjectAlignmentInBytes` option.

+**`-XX:-UseContainerSupport`**

+- The VM now provides **automatic container detection support**,
+    - which **allows the VM to determine the amount of memory and number of processors that are available to a Java process running in docker containers.**
+    - It uses this information to allocate system resources.
+    - This support is only available on Linux x64 platforms.
+    - If supported, the default for this flag is true, and container support is enabled by default.
+    - It can be disabled with `-XX:-UseContainerSupport`.
+- Unified Logging is available to help diagnose issues related to this support.
+    - Use `-Xlog:os+container=trace` for maximum logging of container information.
+    - _See "Enable Logging with the JVM Unified Logging Framework for a description of using Unified Logging"._

+**`XX:+UseGCLogRotation`**

+- **Handles large log files.**
+    - This option must be used with `-Xloggc:filename`.

+`-XX:NumberOfGClogFiles=number_of_files`

+- Handles large log files.
+    - The `number_of_files` must be greater than or equal to 1.
+    - The default is 1.

+`-XX:GCLogFileSize=number`

+- Handles large log files.
+    - The number can be in the form of `numberM` or `numberK`.
+    - The default is set to 512K.

+_`-XX:+UseHugeTLBFS`_

+- _**Linux only** : This option is the **equivalent of specifying `-XX:+UseLargePages`.**_
+    - _This option is disabled by default._
+    - _This option pre-allocates all large pages up-front, when memory is reserved; consequently the JVM can’t dynamically grow or shrink large pages memory areas._
+    - _See `-XX:UseTransparentHugePages` if you want this behavior._
+    - _See "Large Pages"._

+_`-XX:+UseLargePages`_

+- _Enables the **use of large page memory**._
+    - _By default, this option is disabled and large page memory isn’t used._
+    - _See "Large Pages"._

+_`-XX:+UseMembar`_

+- _Enables **issuing of membars on thread-state transitions.**_
+    - _This option is disabled by default on all platforms except ARM servers, where it’s enabled._
+    - _(It’s recommended that you don’t disable this option on ARM servers.)_

+`-XX:+UsePerfData`

+- Enables the **perfdata feature.**
+    - This option is enabled by default to allow JVM monitoring and performance testing.
+    - Disabling it suppresses the creation of the `hsperfdata_userid` directories.
+    - To disable the perfdata feature, specify `-XX:-UsePerfData`.

+_`-XX:+UseTransparentHugePages`_

+- _**Linux only** : Enables the use of large pages that can dynamically grow or shrink._
+    - _This option is disabled by default._
+    - _You may encounter performance problems with transparent huge pages as the OS moves other pages around to create huge pages; this option is made available for experimentation._

+`-XX:+AllowUserSignalHandlers`

+- Enables **installation of signal handlers by the application.**
+    - By default, this option is disabled and the application isn’t allowed to install signal handlers.

+**`-XX:VMOptionsFile=filename`**

+- Allows user to **specify VM options in a file**.
+    - For example, `java -XX:VMOptionsFile=/var/my_vm_options HelloWorld`.

 #### JIT Compiler